ClementBenezech/webpackExperiments/README.md

 ## What's inside this repo?

-The src folder: contains a JS file (the root of the "app") importing multiple things.
+The src folder: contains a index file (the root of the "app") importing multiple things.
 Also contains a component folder, with (surprise!) some components in it The asset folder: contains a directory with all source images.